Skip to main content

 DAY 1: Departure with flights from Italy.
 Layover and flight to Lahore, one of the main cities of Pakistan.

-DAY 2: Arrival in Lahore, immigration formalities, and meeting with our local driver for the first few kilometers on board our legendary hand-painted Bedford truck, decorated in the unique style of Pakistani vans and trucks.
-Transfer to the hotel, check-in, and visit to the Lahore Fort, also known as Shahi Qila citadel, and the massive Badshahi Mosque, completed in 1683 and the fifth largest in the world.
-Afternoon visit and relaxation in the Shalimar Gardens, built by the Great Mughal Shah Jahan in 1681—a masterpiece of Mughal-style urban design and still a popular meeting point for Lahore’s youth.
-Dinner and evening at a typical Pakistani restaurant in Lahore.
+DAY 2: Arrival in Lahore, completion of immigration formalities, and meeting with our local driver for the first kilometers aboard our legendary hand-painted Bedford truck, decorated in the unmistakable style of Pakistani buses and trucks.
+Transfer to the hotel, check-in, and beginning of our exploration of Lahore with a visit to the imposing Lahore Fort, also known as Shahi Qila, followed by the magnificent Badshahi Mosque, completed in 1683 and considered one of the largest mosques in the world.
+In the afternoon, we will relax in the beautiful Shalimar Gardens, commissioned by the Mughal emperor Shah Jahan in 1641, a masterpiece of Mughal landscape architecture that remains a beloved gathering place for the people of Lahore.

 Day 3: Lahore and the border ceremony

-Morning: Morning dedicated to visiting the Walled City of Lahore, the historical and monumental heart of the old Mughal dynasty capital, rich in splendid palaces, towers, and striking minarets, and listed as a UNESCO World Heritage site.
+Morning: The morning will be dedicated to exploring the Walled City of Lahore, the historic and monumental heart of the former Mughal capital, renowned for its magnificent palaces, towers, and elegant minarets.
+This extraordinary district, recognised as a UNESCO World Heritage Site, preserves centuries of history, culture, and architecture.
 Lunch near the Old City.

-Afternoon: Move to Wagah, the border point between Pakistan and India, for the famous “border ceremony,” a military ritual that has taken place every day since 1959 just before sunset, featuring flag-lowering, marches, and parades performed by the Pakistani and Indian armed forces on their respective sides of the border.
+Afternoon: Transfer to Wagah, the border crossing between Pakistan and India, to witness the famous “border ceremony,” a theatrical military ritual held every evening since 1959 just before sunset.
+The ceremony features synchronised marches, flag-lowering performances, and highly choreographed displays by both the Pakistani and Indian armed forces on their respective sides of the border.

 Day 4: From Lahore to Islamabad

-Morning: Morning transfer to Islamabad on board the Bedford via the Grand Trunk Road, one of Asia’s oldest and longest roads, spanning Bangladesh, India, Pakistan, and Afghanistan.
-Stop along the way in Gujranwala, a well-known commercial hub for crops, leather production, and ceramics, and Jhelum, where it will be possible to bargain and shop in the chaotic Shandar Chowk bazaar.
+Morning: Morning departure for Islamabad aboard our legendary Bedford truck, following the historic Grand Trunk Road, one of Asia’s oldest and longest highways, stretching across Bangladesh, India, Pakistan, and Afghanistan.
+Along the route, we will stop in Gujranwala, an important commercial center known for agriculture, leather craftsmanship, and ceramics, before continuing to Jhelum, where there will be time to wander through the lively and chaotic Shandar Chowk Bazaar, bargaining among colorful local stalls and shops.

-Afternoon: Visit to the impressive Rohtas Fort, built by the great Afghan king Sher Shah Suri, known for its massive defensive walls and several monumental gates—an exceptional example of Muslim military architecture in Central and Southern Asia.
-Arrival in Islamabad, the capital of Pakistan, and hotel check-in.
+Afternoon: Visit to the magnificent Rohtas Fort, commissioned by the Afghan ruler Sher Shah Suri and celebrated for its enormous defensive walls and monumental gateways.
+The fortress is considered one of the finest examples of Muslim military architecture in South and Central Asia.
+Arrival in Islamabad, Pakistan’s modern and carefully planned capital city, followed by hotel check-in.

 Evening: Dinner and evening in Islamabad.